medavox/tuki-nuwa/text/lessons/u-iku-sawa2.md

   -------- --------------------

-Now that you've learned the alphabet, check out this neat little picture by Nikitia Ayzikovsky, an early Toki Pona speaker.
-It shows fourteen different Toki Pona words, each beginning with a different letter from the Toki Pona alphabet, and there's also a picture of what each word represents.
+Now that you've learned the alphabet, check out this neat little picture by Nikitia Ayzikovsky, an early Tuki Nuwa speaker.
+It shows fourteen different Tuki Nuwa words, each beginning with a different letter from the Tuki Nuwa alphabet, and there's also a picture of what each word represents.
 (Note that Elena \[Greek\] is an unofficial word.
-When this graphic was made, Toki Pona had no nouns beginning with the letter e.)
+When this graphic was made, Tuki Nuwa had no nouns beginning with the letter e.)

 ![](learn/oks/aei.jpg)
 More Advanced Stuff

-As long as you've mastered the above material, you know everything you need to continue learning basic Toki Pona.
+As long as you've mastered the above material, you know everything you need to continue learning basic Tuki Nuwa.
 If learning the alphabet and pronunciation was easy for you and if you feel confident, go ahead and read the rest of this lesson now.
 However, if you had a difficult time with the above material, just focus on it for now, and return to finish this lesson at a later time.
-(The information is still important if you hope to master Toki Pona, so come back to it later.)
+(The information is still important if you hope to master Tuki Nuwa, so come back to it later.)

-There are a few more things to learn about Toki Pona pronunciation and
+There are a few more things to learn about Tuki Nuwa pronunciation and
 style:

-Toki Pona words don't need to be capitalized, even at the beginning of a sentence!
+Tuki Nuwa words don't need to be capitalized, even at the beginning of a sentence!
 Capitalise them if you want to, but know that *there is no wrong way to capitalise Tuki Nuwa*.